 The History Of The Costa Verde And The City That Conquered Its Sea

-A little history of The Costa Verde known to many locals as el Circuito de Playas was the most ambitious project undertaken in Lima Peru in the twentieth century.
+A little history of La Costa Verde Lima, which is known to many locals as el Circuito de Playas was the most ambitious project undertaken in Lima Peru in the twentieth century.
 The conquest of its sea was an epic battle which created a circuit of beaches that won the Pacific meter by meter.
 Such a feat was achieved with the tenacity of one man.
 A man who dreamed of a place that had nothing to envy of the French Riviera.
 What have we done with his legacy?
+I however don’t believe he thought about the risks involved in such and ambitious plan.
+Unfortunately, until recently Peru hasn’t taken the risks seriously.

 With the speed which we tend to take important things for granted.
 At least two generations of Limenos have assumed the Costa Verde was always there.
-Going down to the ocean is a simple process today.
+Going down to the ocean and socializing on the costa verde in Chorrillos is a simple process today.
 So simple in fact, we hardly pay attention anymore.
 Worse, “going along the Costa Verde” has become synonymous with using a freeway if you drive.

 Needless to say, things were not like that a half century ago.
 At age 89, historian María Delfina Álvarez Calderón has a vivid memory of “when there was no beach”.

-Back then The Costa Verde, she says, was like the San Miguel area towards La Punta: a raging sea where violent waves broke at the foot of the cliff.
+Back then The Costa Verde in Peru, she says, was like the San Miguel area towards La Punta: a raging sea where violent waves broke at the foot of the cliff.

 She goes on to say “If Limenos wanted to enjoy the summer back then, they had to go to Callao, La Punta or Cantolao, where there were spas.
 Or they went to La Herradura in Chorrillos, which was a beautiful beach for swimming and walking,”